Summary

 Explain

-The impact of soil management practices on soil health.
+Soil management practices impact soil health.

 Extend